 When we are filled with anxiety about our children, remember that Jesus tells us to ALWAYS pray and NEVER give up.
-There is ALWAYS hope.
-When we are overwhelmed, take rest in the Lord.
+When we are overwhelmed, find rest and hope in the Lord by praying.

 Jesus, please be with our children right now.
 I lift up those who have minds filled with anxious thoughts.
 Would you please fill their hearts and minds with you instead.
 Help them release worry and replace it with your peace, your joy, your hope.
+And, help us mamas do the same.
 Please give them great and strong friendships.
-We ask for wisdom with how to lead our kids and how to encourage them to be strong, while still comforting them.
-I pray each of our children would look to you.
+We ask for wisdom with how to encourage our kids to be strong, while still comforting them.
+I pray each of our children would look to You.
 Jesus, please help them look to you.
 Thank you, Lord.
 In Jesus’ name, amen.

-Here are the three verses I mentioned earlier:
+Here are the three verses I shared with my daughter: